pnp/pnpjs/docs/sp/files.md

 ## Update File Content

-You can of course use similar methods to update existing files as shown below:
+You can of course use similar methods to update existing files as shown below.
+This overwrites the existing content in the file.

 ```typescript
 import { sp } from "@pnp/sp";